-Founded in 1947, CIEE: Council on International Educational Exchange is a non-profit, non-governmental organization dedicated to helping people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.
-The organization is one of the world’s leading operators of international educational exchange programs with two main divisions; (1) International Study Programs providing education abroad programs for U.S. students and faculty and (2) the Exchanges division providing work and internships for international students coming to the United States (i.e. the Work & Travel program, processed in CR by GTS).
-For more information, visit www.ciee.org.
+Founded in 1947, Council on International Educational Exchange is a non-profit, non-governmental organization dedicated to helping people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.
+The organization is one of the world’s leading operators of international educational exchange programs.

-CIEE, in cooperation with FF UK (Faculty of Arts / Filozofická Fakulta) and UJOP UK (Ústav jazykové a odborné přípravy), brings 100 to 160 U.S. students to Charles University from colleges and universities across the United States each semester.
-CIEE students come from U.S. universities that are members of the CIEE Academic Consortium, including institutions such as Georgetown, Cornell, Penn State, UCLA, University of Chicago, University of Southern California, University of Colorado-Boulder and many others.
-The majority of CIEE participants in Prague specialize in such fields as political science, cinema studies, history, English, business, economics, art and social science.
+CIEE, in cooperation with FF UK (Faculty of Arts / Filozofická Fakulta) and UJOP UK (Institute for Language and Preparatory Studies / Ústav jazykové a odborné přípravy), brings as many as 250 U.S. students for one or two semesters of study abroad in Prague.
+CIEE students come from U.S. universities that are members of the CIEE Academic Consortium, including institutions such as Georgetown, Penn State, Northwestern University, UCEAP, University of Colorado-Boulder and many others.
+The majority of CIEE participants in Prague specialize in such fields as political science, film studies, history, English, business, economics, art, and social science.

 128 00 Praha 2